Paul Merson: Personal life

-Born in Harlesden, North West London, Merson supported Chelsea growing up, and has remained a fan throughout his career.
+Born in Harlesden, North-West London, Merson supported Chelsea growing up, and has remained a fan throughout his life.

 He has been married three times (to Lorraine, Louise and now Kate), and has eight children, including one set of twin girls.
 His first marriage crumbled under his recovery from drug addiction and alcoholism.
+One of his sons, Sam, is also a footballer, who was playing for non-league side Hanworth Villa as of 2025.

-In October 2011, Merson was involved in a car crash with a lorry on the M40 motorway near Warwick and arrested for drink-driving.
+In October 2011, Merson was involved in a car crash with a lorry on the M40 motorway near Warwick and arrested for drunk driving.

 While appearing on Harry's Heroes: The Full English, a 2019 ITV documentary, Merson opened up about how substance abuse and gambling have affected his life, and his continued struggles with addictions.
 He received praise for his candid discussion of the topic.
-In the second series Merson confided in former Arsenal teammate, goalkeeper David Seaman, that he voluntarily attends Alcoholics Anonymous, including English speaking meetings in Paris, during breaks in filming for ITV's Harry's Heroes: Euro...Having a Laugh, football tour S2.Ep1.
+In the second series, Merson confided in former Arsenal teammate, goalkeeper David Seaman, that he voluntarily attends Alcoholics Anonymous, including English-speaking meetings in Paris, during breaks in filming for ITV's Harry's Heroes S2.Ep1.

 Merson participated in the Mental Health Awareness Week.
 In January 2020, Merson spoke about how his drink, drug and gambling habits fuelled his struggles with mental health.

 In February 2024, Merson was probed by the Advertising Standards Authority for misconduct while promoting and advertising Supreme CBD, owned by ex-boxer Anthony Fowler.
 Fowler along with other celebrities including Merson, Matt Le Tissier and John Hartson have all been investigated and issued with a warning by the ASA.
 The ASA investigation concluded that their social media posts have been found to be commercial in nature, and not "honest" opinions about the benefits of CBD, since they were being financially rewarded for their posts.
-The investigation also concluded that the posts made by these celebrities were making unlawful medical claims about the use of CBD, which is prohibited by the Medicines and Healthcare products Regulatory Agency.
+The investigation also concluded that in the posts made by these celebrities there were unlawful medical claims about the use of CBD, a substance prohibited by the Medicines and Healthcare products Regulatory Agency.

 In May 2024, Merson was banned from driving for six months following a series of speeding offences.

 During a Thanksgiving NFL show on Sky in November 2024, Merson revealed that he is a fan of the New York Jets.